trufflesuite/truffle/docs/getting_started/scripts.md

 # Background

 Often you may want to run external scripts that interact with your contracts.
-Truffle provides an easy way to do this, bootstrapping your contracts based on your environment and connecting to your Ethereum client automatically per your [project configuration](/advanced/configuration).
+Truffle provides an easy way to do this, bootstrapping your contracts based on your desired network and connecting to your Ethereum client automatically per your [project configuration](/advanced/configuration).

 # Command